kalbasit/kalbas.it/content/about.md

 # Profile

-Passionate, responsible and committed leader, with a get-it-done, on-time spirit, and more than a decade of experiencedesigning, planning and achieving goals.
-Implementing and adapting technically sophisticated applications using Go,Ruby on Rails, Python, Java, JavaScript and more.
-Proficient in language standards, functional programming andobject-oriented technologies
+Passionate, responsible and committed leader, with a get-it-done, on-time spirit, and more than a decade of experience designing, planning and achieving goals.
+Implementing and adapting technically sophisticated applications using Go, Ruby on Rails, Python, Java, JavaScript and more.
+Proficient in language standards, functional programming and object-oriented technologies.

 # Background

+You can read about my professional background on my [résumé](https://kalbas.it/cv-en.pdf).

 # Career Biography